About Us: Leadership

 Philip P. Gutry

-Mr. Gutry serves as chief business officer, head of finance & investor relations at Graphite Bio.
+Mr. Gutry serves as chief business officer at Graphite Bio.
 Mr. Gutry brings to this role extensive business development, strategy, finance and investor relations experience with a successful track record of raising capital and establishing partnerships for biotech companies.

 Mr. Gutry received his A.B. in Earth Sciences from Dartmouth College and his M.B.A. in Healthcare Management from The Wharton School.

-Julia Tran is the senior vice president of people at Graphite Bio.
+Julia Tran is the chief people officer at Graphite Bio.
 Ms. Tran brings to Graphite Bio more than 20 years of experience building and growing passionate, mission-driven organizations that are committed to developing innovative solutions to tackle some of the biggest global challenges in biotech, cleantech and cybersecurity.

 As a people executive for biotech companies like Amyris, Ms. Tran played a pivotal role in scaling it from early-stage development through commercialization to IPO.
 Amyris, in partnership with the Bill and Melinda Gates Foundation, developed artemisinic acid-producing yeast strains through their novel synthetic biology platform and made it available to Sanofi on a royalty-free basis via OneWorld Health, which distributed it to malaria patients in the developing world.
 The company went on to deliver impactful cleantech products such as second-generation biofuels, chemicals and consumer healthcare products.
 Additionally, Ms. Tran worked on the commercial organizational buildout for Millennium Pharmaceuticals’ launch of Velcade for the treatment of multiple myeloma and Integrilin for acute coronary syndrome.
 Notably, at CV Therapeutics, she led the recruitment efforts for the first national sales force for their flagship product, Ranexa, for chronic angina.
 Ms. Tran brings an incredibly diverse background to Graphite Bio.
 In addition to her biotech background, she brings tech executive leadership experience.
 Most recently, as a Silicon Valley entrepreneur, she co-founded a venture-backed cybersecurity company, Blue Lava Inc., where she served as both chief operating officer and chief community officer from concept to commercialization.